toss/apps-in-toss-ax/pkg/mcp/instructions.md

 ### Using Documentation

-1. First search for relevant documents using `list.docs` for user questions
+1. First search for relevant documents using `list_docs` for user questions
-2. If appropriate documents are found, check detailed content with `get.docs`
+2. If appropriate documents are found, check detailed content with `get_docs`
 3. Provide accurate information based on document content
 4. Include original document URLs when necessary